2023 Palarong Pambansa: Preparations

-Nearly three years since the onset of the COVID-19 pandemic forced its cancellation, the local government of Marikina, DepEd-NCR, and the Schools Division Office of Marikina are set to host the 63rd edition of Palarong Pambansa.
+Nearly three years since the onset of the COVID-19 pandemic forced its cancellation, the local government of Marikina, DepEd-NCR, and the Schools Division Office of Marikina hosted the 63rd edition of Palarong Pambansa.

-An additional tier called the Pre-National Qualifying Meet will be introduced to lessen the number of delegations, shorten the duration of the event, and lower the expenses.
-Under the new tier, delegations will be clustered into four groups based on their geographical location.
-The top two regional delegations per cluster will then advance to the actual Palarong Pambansa event.
+An additional tier called the Pre-National Qualifying Meet was introduced to lessen the number of delegations, shorten the duration of the event, and lower the expenses.
+Under the new tier, delegations were clustered into four groups based on their geographical location.
+The top two regional delegations per cluster then advanced to the actual Palarong Pambansa event.

-As such, the said new level will only feature team sports.
-Measurable sports will adopt the qualifying distance, time, and points set by the Palarong Pambansa.
-Other sports that do not apply qualifying standards in the selection of athletes and are not identified as team sports will advance directly to the Palarong Pambansa culminating competitions.
+As such, the said new level only featured team sports.
+Measurable sports adopted the qualifying distance, time, and points set by the Palarong Pambansa.
+Other sports that do not apply qualifying standards in the selection of athletes and are not identified as team sports advanced directly to the Palarong Pambansa culminating competitions.

-The modified competition format aims to prevent the disruption of classes and to observe minimum public health and safety protocols and other relevant policies and guidelines issued.
-Aside from student-athletes from the 17 regional athletic associations, Filipino athletes enrolled in recognized schools overseas will also be allowed to compete in individual sports under the banner of Philippine Schools Overseas.
+The modified competition format aimeed to prevent the disruption of classes and to observe minimum public health and safety protocols and other relevant policies and guidelines issued.
+Aside from student-athletes from the 17 regional athletic associations, Filipino athletes enrolled in recognized schools overseas were also allowed to compete in individual sports under the banner of Philippine Schools Overseas.

 On February 6 and April 24, Palarong Pambansa conducted a 5-day division and regional meets according to DepEd Memorandum No. 5, s.
 2023, as recommended by the Palarong Pambansa Secretariat.

 On July 22, Vice President and Department of Education (DepEd) secretary Sara Duterte led the inspection of playing venues at the Marikina Sports Center prior to the press launch.
 She was joined in the technical inspection by Marikina Mayor Marcelino Teodoro, Interior and Local Government secretary Benhur Abalos, Philippine Sports Commission (PSC) chairman Richard Bachmann and Marikina Sports Center administrator Angelito Llabres.
 Duterte and Teodoro also signed the memorandum of agreement between DepEd and the Marikina government for the hosting of Palaro 2023.